 The number of PAA doesn’t relate to keyword patterns or verticals right now, but this may change later.
 We may see comparative keywords more or less inclined to a fixed number of PAA results.
 The number of questions you can use to find SEO opportunities will vary.

-It’s natural to assume that most of the time, PAA boxes appear int he same location on a SERP, if and when they are triggered by Google.
+It’s natural to assume that most of the time, PAA boxes appear int he same location on a SERP, if and when Google triggers them.

-It’s important to understand the implications of the different positions of PAA in the SERPs because they impact organic results’ click-through rate, especially on mobile where space is limited.
+It’s essential to understand the implications of the different positions of PAA in the SERPs because they impact organic results’ click-through rate, especially on mobile where space is limited.

 Given that many queries are based on “What is?”
 “How to…” and “Why is/are?” it makes sense that video results would be included.